Overtime Law & Definitions FAQs

 What is ‘overtime’?

-The word overtime is defined under the FLSA, and, in most cases, means all time actually worked in excess of 40 hours per workweek.
+The word “overtime” is defined under the FLSA, and, in most cases, means all time worked in excess of 40 hours per workweek.

 What is a ‘workweek’?

 The term “workweek” means a period of 168 hours during 7 consecutive 24-hour periods – a 7 consecutive day period.
-A workweek can begin on any day of the week chosen by the employer, and each workweek stands alone; therefore, an employer cannot average 2 or more workweeks when calculating overtime.
+A workweek can begin on any day of the week chosen by the employer, and each workweek stands alone; therefore, an employer cannot average work hours over 2 or more workweeks when calculating overtime.
+In other words, an employer cannot only pay overtime if the employee works over 80 hours in a 2-week pay period.
 If an employee works more than 40 hours in any 1 workweek, regardless of how many hours were worked in the prior or following workweek, they are entitled to overtime pay for those hours.
+For example, if an employee works 45 hours one week and 30 hours the next, the employee is entitled to 5 hours of overtime pay for the first week, even though their total hours for the 2-week period is under 80 hours.

 What is the FLSA overtime rate?